grafana/grafana-infinity-datasource/docs/sources/examples/github.md

 ![image](https://user-images.githubusercontent.com/153843/93846498-1d9abf80-fc9c-11ea-90ed-4c569b088d99.png#center)

-We can leverage [Github graphql API](https://docs.github.com/en/graphql) to query the github stats using this infinity plugin graphql api.
+We can use the [GitHub GraphQL API](https://docs.github.com/en/graphql) to query the GitHub stats with the Infinity plugin GraphQL API.

-Sample Query given in the below example.
-You can customize your query to bring the stats you needed.
+A sample query is provided in the example below, but you can customize your query to bring the stats you needed:

 ## Query Editor